maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 **The HTML DOM is a standard for how to get, change, add, or delete HTML elements.**

 Behind the scenes, DOM creates node-object for every html element.
 There are already defined html elements and their properties.
-Inheritance is also used to
+Inheritance is also used to provide many properties and methods.

+Any HTML element will have access to addEventListener (),
+• cloneNode ()
+or . closest () methods.